korolainenriikka/mlflow_on_openstack_automated/README.md

 * Run the mnist project with `ansible-playbook run_mlproject.yml -i inventory.txt`.
 All logs made by mlflow are stored in a zip file to the home directory of the control host.

+* Restore the run environment to a pre-run state with `clear_env.yml` (run this between model experiments to avoid confusion and/or name collisions etc.)

-* Destroy the virtual machine and its environment after the run with `ansible-playbook cleanup.yml`
+* Destroy the virtual machine and its environment with `ansible-playbook delete_mlflow_env.yml` (the setup has to be re-launched entirely if you with to change your vm's flavor)

 ## Troubleshooting